 "First, you hope your new employer will be happy to take on the novated lease.
 If they're not, you're in trouble.
 Your ability to salary package is gone, and you'll be left paying out of post-tax dollars."

 Still, even with a car loan, losing your job would put a definite dampener on your ability to make repayments, so job security is something of a given for car ownership.

-In the end, while it might seem, and sounds, mildly confusing, novated leasing is definitely something worth asking your employer about.
+In the end, while it might seem mildly confusing, novated leasing is definitely something worth asking your employer about.